cpske/ISP/git/Using-Github.md

 ### How to Start a Project on Github

-There are 2 ways to start a project with Github.
+There are two ways to start a project with Github.
 The choice depends on these cases:

 **Case 1**: You already have code on your computer; you want to copy it to Github.